Pravesh-Sudha/100-Days-of-Code/day-65/README.md

 # Day 65 of 100DaysOfCode

 Feeling excited to start Day 65 of 100 DaysOfCode, today, I completed Episode 3 of 2-Tier Application Deployment by [TrainWithShubham](https://youtu.be/LxPd81wiUP4?si=cXEomQ_O9eTDgZZZ).
-In this application deployment series, I get to know about the basics of DevOps Practices like dockerizing app, pushing on dockerHub and many more.
+In this application deployment series, I get to know about the basics of DevOps Practices like what is KubeAdm, Configuring master and worker node on kubeadm and many more.

 ## How the project works?